13 Easy Steps to Planning a Wedding

-Once you’re received info on potential venues, you can think about your budget.
+Once you’ve received info on potential wedding venues in Sydney, you can think about your budget.
 Talk to your parents and see if they plan on contributing towards your wedding.
 Think about how much you can save and afford to spend on your wedding.
 You might like to open a separate account for wedding savings and spending.
 Once you have a rough budget you can consider how many people you can afford to have at each venue.
 Of course, it’s also an option to ask people to donate cash in lieu of a gift to help off-set the cost.
 Wedding NSW has a budget planner you can download to help you out.

 Your choice of celebrant can make or break your ceremony.
 Meet with a few and make sure they make you feel relaxed and confident.
 This will help with any nerves on the day.